 Or more simply, it’s ‘interest on interest’.

-Both were also fortunate enough to come across a mutual fund that promises to be part of the solution to a comfortable retirement.
+Both were also fortunate enough to come across a magical mutual fund that promises to be their answer to a comfortable retirement.

-As both women actively read Seedly (shameless plug here), they are aware that retirement investing is important.
+As both women actively read Seedly (shameless plug here), they are aware that investing for their retirement is important.

 “Aiya chill lah… I’m only 24 leh.
 Looooong way to retirement.”

 Samantha is unsure about investing in the mutual fund and decides to sit on it for a while.

 The years pass and she never gets around to it, thinking that 62 years old is far away.

 When she finally turns 35, the idea of investing for her retirement seems more urgent and “necessary”.

 After all, she only has another 27 years to go.

 She decides to contribute $1,000 a month to the mutual fund for her retirement.